-The position of the verb can be handled straightforwardly by changing its position on the left and right hand side of rules, i.e. adapting the rules of how to combine the verb with its complements (e.g. noun phrases).
+In some cases, the position of the verb can be handled straightforwardly by changing its position on the left and right hand side of rules, i.e. adapting the rules of how to combine the verb with its complements (e.g. noun phrases).